ghamkhari/MPEC/README.txt

 ********************************

-The files in this foder can be used for regenerating all the figures in [1].
-Below, the instruction for regenerating thefigures in [1] is explained.
-We assume that Matlab is already installed on your machine.
-We also assume that you have access to a multi-core Linux server.
-So by "server" we mean your Linux server.
+In what follows, the instruction for regenerating all the figures in the above paper is explained.
+We assume that Matlab is already installed on your machine and you have access to a multi-core Linux server.